spxp/spxp-specs/README.md

 6. Set up your own profile in the HeyFolks app on spxp.space
 7. Take a deeper look at the cryptographic operations by [exploring and decrypting some testbed profiles](https://github.com/spxp/spxp-crypto/blob/master/spxp-crypto-tools/ExploreTestbedProfiles.md)
 8. You can then further [manually sign and encrypt](https://github.com/spxp/spxp-crypto/blob/master/spxp-crypto-tools/ManualProfileCreation.md) your hand crafted profile
-8. Deploy the simple php server and run your own spxp hosting service
+8. Deploy the [Simple PHP Server](https://github.com/spxp/simple-php-server) and run your own spxp hosting service
-9. Use the spxp-cli to create test profile(s) on your own hosting service or spxp.space
+9. Use the [spxp-cli](https://github.com/spxp-space/spxp-cli) to create test profile(s) on your own hosting service or spxp.space
 10. Send a connection request with the spxp-cli to your profile in the HeyFolks app, accept it and see how you can unlock additional content additional content

 ## Why don't you just use...